-I was eighteen for gosh sakes, had been on my own for nearly a year, and Joe was home from training and starting his time as a Marine Reservist.
-I think back on that day and it makes me giggle now, but boy was I boiling then.
+I was eighteen for gosh sakes and had been on my own for nearly a year, and Joe was home from training and starting his time as a Marine Reservist.
+I think back on that day and it makes me giggle now, but boy, was I boiling then.
 I felt so grown up and responsible.
-I was paying my $200 a month rent and living on my free meals from the two restaurants I worked at.
+I paid my $200 a month rent and lived on my free meals from the two restaurants I worked at.
 I had a case of ramen in my cupboard and a jar of tips on top of the fridge, saving up for my wedding.
 I was living the dream.

-That was 33 years ago.
+That was 34 years ago.
 It was one of the dumbest things I’ve done in my life.
 We have no wedding pictures.
-I didn’t wear a wedding dress; however, I was married in a size 5 pair of acid wash jeans and a white wool sweater.
+I didn’t wear a wedding dress; however, I was married in size five pair of acid wash jeans and a white wool sweater.
 I felt it was important to mention the size and the acid wash.
 I remember a drunk minister sounding like the priest from the Princess Bride – “Mawwedge and wuv, twue wuv” My sister was our witness, but more than likely was praying in the spirit that I would change my mind.
-Then there was the dread of going home and proving what a grown up I was with my $20 crap ring.
+But the stubborn streak stayed.
+Then there was the dread of going home and proving what a grown-up I was with my $20 crap ring.

 In the meantime, life got harder and harder.
-We were poorer than dirt and I was just as stubborn as the day we eloped.
+We were poorer than dirt, and I was just as stubborn as the day we eloped.
 I guarded my life like a Mexican prison.
 No one was going to know I wasn’t happy, that Joe and I were struggling, and our marriage was crumbling.
-Nope, we lived a perfectly masked life.
-Until one day when Joe was in one of his miserably angry moods, which I noticed started surfacing shortly after our first year of marriage.
-Our electricity was turned off (remember, we were poor), and we were eating grape jelly sandwiches.
+Nope, we lived a perfectly masked life until one day when Joe was in one of his miserable moods, which I noticed started surfacing shortly after our first year of marriage.
+Our electricity was turned off (remember, we were poor) and the kids and I were eating grape jelly sandwiches for dinner.
 That’s when the stubborn girl in me rose up and said, “I’m done!”
-Once again, I took my future in my hands, packed my three little ones up and said “Sayonara!”
+Once again, I took my future in my hands, packed my three little ones up, and said, “Sayonara!”

 It was a 10-month separation, filled with plenty of regrets, hurt, and pride.
 I was raised that Christians did not get divorced.
 So, in order for me to leave a verbally abusive marriage, I had to leave Jesus too.
 But I will tell you, all I wanted was healing.
-However, I was reminded, by church people, that “hell was hot” and “I was ruining my reputation and testimony”.
-Plus, I was given a several page letter from my pastor on submission to my husband.
-Sing with me, “They will know we are Christians by our love, by our love” (Just a little sarcasm to lighten the mood).
+However, I was reminded by church people that “hell was hot” and “I was ruining my reputation and testimony.”
+Plus, I was given a several-page letter from my pastor on submission to my husband.

-I kept my life a secret all the more.
-I kept Joe’s rage problem and my anxiety hush-hush and I kept my broken heart a mystery.
+I kept my life a secret all the more and I kept my broken heart a mystery.
 My only goal in life was to love my three beautiful children the best way possible.
-I was a 23-year-old single mom with 3 babies.
+I was a 23-year-old single mom with three babies.
 What a hot mess I was.
-But that same father that gave me an ultimatum, who I wounded with my rebellion, was the one I ran to in my misery.
-He was the one who I wept with in a car with, not knowing what to do.
+But that same father that gave me an ultimatum, and I wounded with my rebellion, was also the one I ran to in my brokenness.
+He was the one I wept with in his car, not knowing what to do.
 He was the one who gave me a job and loved me back into healing.
 He and my mom were there to help put the pieces of my life back together.
 Isn’t that a great picture of our Heavenly Father?

-On May 5, 1993 my divorce was final.
-Joe and I had been separated for seven months when the divorce was finalized.
-And on May 11, 1993 was when Jesus began the healing process of our relationship.
-You see, it started with this desperate prayer as I fell asleep on my couch in tears, (which was quite often); “Jesus, please put my family back together.”
+On May 5, 1993, my divorce was final, and on May 11, 1993, Jesus began the healing process of our relationship.
+You see, it started one night with this desperate prayer as I fell asleep on my couch in tears (which was quite often); “Jesus, please put my family back together.”
 And then a scripture kept appearing to me; Proverbs 3:5-6 Trust in the Lord with all your heart and lean not to your own understanding.
 In all your ways acknowledge Him and He will direct your path.
-I knew what Jesus was saying to me – if He was going to heal my life, my marriage, and my family, then I could not lean on my own understanding.
-I had to trust Jesus with all of the mess: every bit of fear and anxiety and unforgiveness that lived in my soul.
+I knew what Jesus was saying to me – if He was going to heal my life, my marriage, and my family, then I could not lean on my own understanding and my stubborn streak had to go.
+Instead, I had to trust Jesus with all of the mess: every bit of fear and anxiety and unforgiveness that lived in my soul.
 It was only a matter of days after that gutted prayer when God began the healing.
 And it started on Mother’s Day in 1993.
-It began with a card, then a date, then a kiss, then counseling and forgiveness, lots and lots of forgiveness.
-Loving each other wasn’t a problem for us, but trusting each other with our hearts was.
-Joe had to confront his anger and forgive the one who had wounded him.
-His rage was a byproduct of a broken heart as child.
-And it just festered in him as the stress of our life accumulated.
-People would warn me that a leopard could not change his spots.
-Well, a leopard cannot, but Jesus can!
-He can change anger to peace, unforgiveness to grace, and He can remove the spots entirely.
-No spots or wrinkles are found in the one who has been redeemed.
-Leopards are turned into lambs with God’s mighty power and the blood of Jesus!
+It started with a card, then a date, then a kiss, then counseling and forgiveness, lots and lots of forgiveness.

-This man, be still my heart.
-You amaze me everyday with your love for your family, your unshakable faith, your work ethic, your character, your humility, your compassion for others and your love for me.
+This man; be still my heart.
+You amaze me every day with your love for your family, unshakeable faith, work ethic, character, humility, compassion for others, and love for me.